Psyop/Cryptomatte/docs/nuke.md

 - It's possible to mixing wildcards and literal characters, like so:
  - `\\*sterisk*` will match `*sterisk1`, `*sterisk2`,  `*sterisk3` and so on at the same time.
 -  What if my name contains square brackets? (`Brack[et]`)
- - This is an even specialer case, as Nuke will match the square brackets themselves.
-Those require a single escape character.
-In the matte list this will appear as `Brack\[et\]`.
+ - This is an even specialer case, as square brackets have meaning in both fnmatch and muke.
+Nuke will match the square brackets themselves.
+For a literal square bracket, these require three escape characters.
+In the matte list this will appear as `Brack\\\[et\\\]`.
  - Brackets are also used by fnmatch.
 In fnmatch, `[*]sterisk` is a way of writing a literal asterisk and will match only `*sterisk`.
  - Using this mechanism is too complicated due to multiple levels of escaping and is not recommended.
 Instead, use `\\*sterisk` in the matte list to signify a literal asterisk.
+ - `\\*sterisk*` will match `*sterisk1`, `*sterisk2`, but not `asterisk1`.

 ### Encryptomatte Gizmo